Disciplinary Policy and Mission Statement - State Board for Educator Certification

 On December 11, 2015, the Board adopted Educator Certification Disciplinary Policy Guidelines in order to articulate and provide notice of its guiding policy considerations in educator discipline matters.

-- The Board will seek the tools and resources to ensure the education, safety and welfare of Texas school children.
+- Seek the tools and resources to ensure the education, safety, and welfare of Texas school children.

 - Monitor and improve the quality and effectiveness of educator preparation programs.

-- Improve the effectiveness and the efficiency of business operations by expanding the use of technology.
+- Improve the effectiveness and the efficiency of communicating the mission and the goals of the board.